Inc-G/Rummikub-helper/README.md

 The input is a picture of the tiles on the table and a string of the tiles in your hand (hand = the blue rummikub holder for tiles).
 The output is True if you can play, together with what you can play and how, False otherwise.

 The variation only involves how the jokers can be used.
 The valid sets are the same as those in classical Rummikub and the initial meld needs to have a value of 30 or more.
-But after you play the initial meld, there are only 3 rules.
+But after you play the initial meld, there are only 3 rules:

-(i) By the end of your turn, each tile on the table has to belong to a unique admissible set.
+- By the end of your turn, each tile on the table has to belong to a unique admissible set.
-(ii) Each turn you must draw a single tile if and only if you don’t play, and (iii) You cannot put a tile from the table to your hand.
+- Each turn you must draw a single tile if and only if you don’t play, and
+- You cannot put a tile from the table to your hand.

 This is slightly looser than the classical Rummikub, because you don’t have to specify which tile is the joker if it appears in a set with tiles of the same colour.
 For example, if on the table there are 3b, 4b, j and you have in your hand 1b, in classical Rummikub you cannot play if j represents a 5b.
 In this version you can as 1b, j, 3b, 4b is a valid set.